etalented/multipay/readme.txt

 6. Remember to Save Changes

 == Changelog ==

+= 1.4.2 =
+*   Fixed expired link error when pressing save or reset on Processing tab
+*   Fixed "clone" reserved keyword issue
+*   Fixed save and reset buttons on Processing tab so that they now pertain to the columns that they are in

 = 1.4.1 =
 *   Fixed email address field not showing to be required